Personal protective equipment (PPE) for the health workforce during COVID-19

-- are under quarantine or investigation for COVID-19
+- are in quarantine or being tested for COVID-19

-- are suspected, probable or confirmed cases of COVID-19
+- are suspected or confirmed cases of COVID-19

-If you do not have the appropriate PPE to assess patients or collect specimens, refer the person to a collection centre, a GP respiratory clinic or emergency department.
+If you do not have the appropriate PPE, refer the person to a collection centre, a GP respiratory clinic or emergency department.

 For more information, see